Vincent Cassel: Personal life

 Monica Bellucci (left) was married to Cassel for 14 years.
 Tina Kunakey (right) was married to Cassel for 5 years.

 Cassel met Italian actress Monica Bellucci on the set of their 1996 film The Apartment.
 They married on 2 August 1999 in Monaco.
-They have two daughters, Deva (born 12 September 2004) and Léonie (born 21 May 2010).
+They have two daughters, Deva, born 12 September 2004, and Léonie, born 21 May 2010.
 Cassel and Bellucci announced their separation on 26 August 2013.
 Bellucci filed for divorce the same year.
 They later divorced.
 At the age of 15, Deva was Dolce & Gabbana's muse to embody their Dolce Shine perfume and later became their runway model.

 He married 21-year-old French model Tina Kunakey on 24 August 2018 in Bidart, France, after being in a relationship for more than two years.
-They have a daughter, Amazonie (born 19 April 2019).
+They have a daughter, Amazonie, born 19 April 2019.
 Cassel and Kunakey separated in 2023.

-On October 20, 2023, media outlets revealed that Cassel was in a relationship with Brazilian model Narah Baptista, who is twenty-nine years younger than him, six months after separating from his second wife of five years, Tina Kunakey.
-On January 7, 2025, he welcomed the birth of his fourth and Baptista's first child, a son named Caetano.
+On 20 October 2023, media outlets revealed that Cassel was in a relationship with Brazilian model Narah Baptista, who is twenty-nine years younger than him, six months after separating from his second wife of five years, Tina Kunakey.
+On 7 January 2025, he welcomed the birth of his fourth and Baptista's first child, a son named Caetano.

 Besides his native French, Cassel speaks English, Portuguese, Spanish, Italian, and basic conversational Russian, which he learned for his role in Eastern Promises.
 Cassel lived in Rio de Janeiro for five years, before moving back to Paris in 2018, and he used to have Brazilian citizenship.
 Cassel is known for having a great identification with Brazil, being a practitioner of the martial art of capoeira; he displayed this talent in the movie Ocean's Twelve.

-Cassel went to different schools, including a Catholic school, eventually becoming irreligious.
+Cassel went to various schools, including a Catholic school, eventually becoming irreligious.
 He opened up about his religious views in an interview, saying: "I'm totally secular myself, and I have a tremendous respect for life.
 Which means that I essentially believe in God in a certain sense, but I'm not a Catholic or Jewish or Muslim.
 I'm without a religion."

-His father, Jean-Pierre Cassel, died of cancer on 19 April 2007 at age 74.
+His father, Jean-Pierre Cassel, died of cancer on 19 April 2007 aged 74.